yugrocks/Genetic-Neural-Network/README.md

 # Genetic-Neural-Network
 Training a Neural Network using Genetic Programming.
 ## Here are the results obtained after training a neural net with both backpropagation and Genetic programming.
-Clearly GP approach outperformed the traditional backpropogation approach.

 ### Trained using GP (on the training set):
 ![alt tag](https://raw.githubusercontent.com/yugrocks/Genetic-Neural-Network/master/GNN_training_set.png)